A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Discussion and extension of known convergence results

 \section{Discussion and extension of known convergence results}

-Hereafter, by $\|\cdot\|_2$ we denote the Euclidean norm on $\mathbb{C}^m$ and the associated induced matrix norm over $\mathbb{C}^{m\times m}$.
-If $X$ is Hermitian positive definite, then its square root obtained via the Schur decomposition is well defined and positive definite.
-As a consequence we can set $\|\cdot\|_{X}=\|X^{1/2}\cdot\|_{2}$ the Euclidean norm weighted by $X$ on $\mathbb{C}^m$, and the associated induced matrix norm.
 In the algebraic multigrid theory some relevant convergence results are due to Ruge and St\"uben \cite{RStub}.
 In fact, they provide the main theoretical tools to which we refer in order to prove our subsequent convergence results.
 More precisely, by referring to the work of Ruge and St\"uben \cite{RStub}, we will consider Theorem 5.2 therein in its original form and in the case where both pre-smoothing and post-smoothing iterations are performed.
-In the following all the constants $\alpha$, $\alpha_\mathrm{pre}$, $\alpha_\mathrm{post}$, and $\beta$ are required to be independent of the actual dimension in order to ensure a TGM convergence rate independent of the size of the algebraic problem. \begin{Theorem} Let $A_0$ be a Hermitian positive definite matrix of size $N(n_0)$, let $p_0^{1}\in \mathbb{C}^{N(n_0)\times N(n_1)}$, $n_0 >n_1$, be a given full-rank matrix and let $V_{0,\mathrm{post}}$ be the post-smoothing iteration matrix.
+In the following all the constants $\alpha_\mathrm{pre}$, $\alpha_\mathrm{post}$, and $\beta$ are required to be independent of the actual dimension in order to ensure a TGM convergence rate independent of the size of the algebraic problem. \begin{Theorem} {\rm \cite{RStub}} Let $A_0$ be a Hermitian positive definite matrix of size $N(n_0)$, let $p_0^{1}\in \mathbb{C}^{N(n_0)\times N(n_1)}$, $n_0 >n_1$, be a given full-rank matrix and let $V_{0,\mathrm{post}}$ be the post-smoothing iteration matrix.
 Suppose that there exists $\alpha_\mathrm{post}>0$, independent of $n_0$, such that for all $x\in \mathbb{C}^{N(n_0)}$

 where $D_0$ is the diagonal matrix formed by the diagonal entries of $A_0$.
 Assume, also, that there exists $\beta>0$, independent of $n_0$, such that for all $x\in \mathbb{C}^{N(n_0)}$